Choosing Skateboard Trucks

 Standard kingpin trucks are the most versatile type of trucks and can be used for any type of skateboarding.
 They are easily adjustable, by tightening or loosening, so you can customize the way your board turns.

-TIP: If you want to skate street, bowls or skateparks, this is the type of truck we recommend.
+TIP: These are the best skateboard trucks for street skating, bowls and skateparks, this is the type of truck we recommend.

-Made specifically for carving and cruising, or skating fast down hills, reverse kingpin trucks are usually taller and wider than standard kingpin skateboard trucks, but are highly customizable for many types of riding.
+These are the best skateboard trucks for carving and cruising, or skating fast down hills.
+Reverse kingpin trucks are usually taller and wider than standard kingpin skateboard trucks, but are highly customizable for many types of riding.
 Check out our Choosing Longboard Trucks page for more info.

 The next step is finding trucks with an axle width that matches the width of your skateboard deck.
 It's ideal if they match exactly but it’s ok if they are a little off.
 We recommend keeping the difference to less than 1/4".